Tack

 Inject project conventions into agent prompts based on file scope.

 Rules are markdown files with YAML frontmatter that inject project-specific guidance into agent prompts.
-Every rule you add makes all future agents smarter about your codebase.
+Every rule you add makes all future agents smarter about your codebase — they carry knowledge that would otherwise need to be in every objective description.

-Rules are scoped by file patterns — an agent working on src/payments/** gets payment-specific rules, while an agent on src/ui/** gets UI rules.
+Rules are scoped by file patterns.
+An agent working on src/payments/** gets payment-specific rules, while an agent on src/ui/** gets UI rules.
+This means agents only see the conventions relevant to their work.

 Creating Rules